Christian Pentzold

 also harm human flourishing.

-The project is funded in the CHANSE “Transformations: Social and cultural dynamics in the digital age” scheme (project no: 01UX2204).
-Collaboration partners are Anne Kaun, Södertörn University Stockholm, Stine Lomborg, Copenhagen University, Karolina Sztandar-Sztanderska, University of Warsaw, Doris Allhutter, Austrian Academy of Sciences, Alice Mattoni, University of Bologna & Ana Jorge, Lusófona University Lisbon.
+Project AUTO-WELF is supported by BMBF, Germany under the CHANSE ERA-NET Co-fund programme, which has received funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement no 101004509.
+Collaboration partners are Anne Kaun, Södertörn University Stockholm, Stine Lomborg, Copenhagen University, Karolina Sztandar-Sztanderska, Polish Academy of Science, Doris Allhutter, Austrian Academy of Sciences, Alice Mattoni, University of Bologna & Ana Jorge, Lusófona University Lisbon.

 What does the smart home look like for a residential community of elderly people?
 What features does your smart home need if you have 15 cats, live on a houseboat or without electrical outlets?
 To address these and similar questions and concerns in the development of new technologies and applications for the home, innovative participatory design processes are needed.
 These will be captured and tested in the project.
 We invite users to create the smart home of the future in co-design workshops.
 Together with people from different walks of life, we will speculate which routines, experiences and wishes belong to their individual smart home.
 We will collect the craziest, most boring and most dangerous ideas for the smart home and publish them in a small book.
 We will use this book of alternative futures to evaluate and criticize the wishes and dreams for the home of the future together with its future inhabitants.